 Tip: Separate them where they naturally want to go, as this will reduce frizz and help maintain definition.

 And you’re all done!
 A fabulous braid out completed in no time.

 Besides the high pony, this trendy half-up style is yet another way to wear the braid out look, and get your curls out of your face.
 This style is perfect for hot and humid summer days.
 Pull back a section of hair at the front, and secure with hairpins.
 Fluff the back of your hair by picking the roots with an afro pick or wide-toothed comb for volume and set with a light-hold hairspray like Dove Style+Care Strength & Shine Flexible Hold Hairspray.

 Look 2: High Ponytail a.k.a The Pineapple Updo

 This simple look is ideal for those that don’t want to spend too much time styling their hair in the morning.
-Not only is this braid out style an updo that you can wear just about anywhere, it’s also used as a technique to maintain curly hairstyles while sleeping.
+Not only is this style an updo that you can wear just about anywhere, it’s also used as a technique to maintain curly hairstyles while sleeping.
 Get this look by using your hands to gently gather your curls into a high ponytail and loosely secure with a hair elastic.

 Look 3: Down and Curly

 Many naturals use the this style as a wash and go alternative.
 Truth be told: Wash and go styles are a cute way to show off your natural curl pattern, however, it doesn’t work out for everyone.
 The braid out helps you create a similar style with a more stretched-out look that helps with length.
 To recreate a look like this, braid damp hair into single plaits all over your head using Suave Professionals Define & Shine Serum Gel for Natural Hair.
 Once your hair is dry, release and apply a natural hair oil of your choice throughout your hair for shine and to help reduce frizz.